HomeHealth Care NewsMedicare is the Key to Fixing the Doctor Shortage - Commentary

 Today, it can take weeks to see a doctor, and when patients do get in, appointments last about 15 minutes.
 The reason is simple.
 America is facing a shortage of doctors.

-Implementing long-term, free-market solutions can fix the doctor shortage but change will not happen overnight.
+Implementing long-term, free-market solutions can fix the doctor shortage, but change will not happen overnight.
 The most immediate way to keep an adequate supply of doctors is to adjust Medicare reimbursement rates to be more in line with the private market.
 Failure to do so invites more government control over health care.

 Collateral Damage

 The AMA predicts a shortage of up to 86,000 physicians by 2036.
-Doximity, which describes itself as “the largest professional medical network for U.S. healthcare professionals” states that “88% [of physicians surveyed] said that their clinical practice has been impacted by the physician shortage,” with 30 percent describing the shortage as “severe.”
+Doximity, which describes itself as “the largest professional medical network for U.S. healthcare professionals” states, “88% [of physicians surveyed] said that their clinical practice has been impacted by the physician shortage,” with 30 percent describing the shortage as “severe.”
 Worse, “half of all physicians surveyed are having thoughts about leaving clinical practice altogether.”

 While skyrocketing costs, burnout, and increasing retirements all play a part, the role of Medicare’s inadequate reimbursements directly drives the cost factor.
 Naturally, the systemic strains affect all patients.